 Large Language Models (LLMs), such as Gemini or GPT-4, are sophisticated DL systems that have been trained on enormous text datasets to comprehend and produce language that is similar to that of humans.

-- Tasks like translation, summarization, and creative writing are made possible by their use of transformer topologies, which process context over lengthy sequences.
+- Tasks like translation, summarisation, and creative writing are made possible by their use of transformer topologies, which process context over lengthy sequences.

 Recognising the Limitations of the MELD Score